LedgerProject/e_privacycentral_privacycentralapp/README.md

 hooks/pre-commit
 ```

+## Build dependencies

+This app requires different modules that must be built indivually and pushed to a local maven repository or our gitlab

+modules must be build and deployed in the following order:

+- privacymodulesapi
+- privacymodulese
+- privacymoduletor
+- privacymoduletrackerfilter

 ## Build
 If you'd like to build PrivacyCentral locally, you should be able to just clone and build with no issues.